 Conclusion on Installing digiKam on Ubuntu

-You can now install digiKam on Ubuntu with a method that matches your maintenance style: APT for distro stability, Flatpak for newer releases, Snap for automatic refreshes, or a source build on Ubuntu 26.04 when you need full build control.
+You can now install digiKam on Ubuntu with a method that matches your maintenance style: APT for the lowest maintenance path, the official AppImage with a checksum-verified update helper, Flatpak for Flathub updates, or Snap for automatic refreshes.
 For broader photo workflows, review LinuxCapable guides for Darktable on Ubuntu and GIMP on Ubuntu.

 Formatting tips for your comment